davisssamuel/bincrypt/README.md

 }
 ```

-Then I calculate the "ASCII code" from the key and index which will be converted to binary when written to the binary file:
+Then I calculate the "ASCII code" from ASCII number plus the key and the index which will be converted to binary when written:

 ```c
 int ascii_code = (int)*buf + KEY + i;